Skip to content

 How long does a siding replacement take?

 A full siding replacement typically takes 1 to 3 weeks for a standard home.
 Smaller single-story homes may be completed in 5 to 7 days.
 Larger two or three-story homes with complex trim work take 2 to 3 weeks.
 Weather can extend timelines during the rainy season.
-Removal of existing siding adds 1 to 3 days depending on material and condition.

 Does new siding increase home value?